Travel to Bhutan’s spiritual & cultural interiors to learn about a government in the service of human happiness

 Bhutan is often described as a “happy place,” a reference to the government’s stated goal of “Gross National Happiness” for its citizens.
 The beautiful Himalayan landscape, the overarching cultural and spiritual sensibilities, and the philosophical outlook of the people make Bhutan’s quest for a meaningful existence more than a mere Utopian adventure.

-Learn about Bhutan’s Gross National Happiness Policy and its relevance to the wider world
+Learn about Bhutan’s Gross National Happiness Policy and its relevance in the wider world

 Meet interesting local officials and thought leaders